timbby/A-word-of-little-knowledge-about-coding/README.md

 ### python

 - `hash(str)` in python2.x is stable.
-But in python3.x, it is related about process, which is differenf in different process.
+But in python3.x, it is **related about process**, which is differenf in different process.

+### Others

+- Timestamp is without time zone.
+It means the total seconds(or milliseconds) from 1970-01-01 00:00:00 `at 0 time zone` to now.